Your donation keeps the lights on when a mother is giving birth.

 A NuruLoop rider in a BioKite Labs cap and shirt rides a motorcycle carrying a backup battery across the Kenyan savanna, with a giraffe in the background

-When a clinic controls its own power, it controls its ability to care for every person who walks through its doors.
+Owned by the local Maasai Mara community.
+When a clinic controls its own power, it controls its ability to care.

 Dr. Neil Buddy Shah